LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 The **omitempty** option specifies that the field should be omitted from the encoding if the field has an empty value, defined as false, 0, a nil pointer, a nil interface value, and any empty array, slice, map, or string.

 The value of **@odata.type** is unique and constant for each request type.
+It contains the OData's type name.
 For example, the value of **@odata.type** field for **TickHistoryMarketDepthExtractionRequest** is **#ThomsonReuters.Dss.Api.Extractions.ExtractionRequests.TickHistoryMarketDepthExtractionRequest**.
-Therefore, it is inconvenient and prone to error, if this value will be set by users.
+It is inconvenient and prone to error, if this value is set by users.
 Therefore, a custom field's tag (**odata**) is defined for this **Metadata** field so the user doesn't need to specify its value when using the **TickHistoryMarketDepthExtractionRequest** type.

 ```
 type TickHistoryMarketDepthExtractionRequest struct {